pierretom/autoselect-forced-sub/README.md

 The script does not download any subtitles and will also do nothing if no subtitles are available.

-If you are using the current master branch of mpv, [read this](https://github.com/pierretom/autoselect-forced-sub/tree/next) for the rest.

 ## Installation

 Use `autoselect-forced-sub.lua` for the stable version of mpv (0.36.x).